- Open-source as much as possible

 Zero third-party scripts/assets during normal use

-Currently, the only page that includes any third-party assets at all is the page for donating via Stripe.
+Currently, the only page that includes any third-party assets at all is the one that redirects to a Stripe Checkout page when making a donation.
 This may be required again for some other donation methods or other very specialized uses, but in general there shouldn't be any third-party scripts or assets used on the site.

 This means that when people are using Tildes, their device is communicating only with Tildes servers, not other companies that are tracking and collecting their data.